mlrun/mlrun/docs/store/log-artifacts.md

 )
 ```

-## Log a Plotly object as an html file
+## Log a Plotly object as an HTML file
 This example illustrates logging a Plotly figure using `log_artifact` as an `html` file:
 ```python
 import plotly.graph_objects as go